 One difficult truth about hwa-byeong is that the medical interventions work best when the social bind that produced the illness has loosened.
 A Korean woman whose hwa-byeong developed because her mother-in-law tormented her for two decades will respond better to treatment after the mother-in-law dies, the marriage ends, or the patient finally leaves the household.
 This is not a moral judgment; it is an observation about the limits of any therapy that does not touch the underlying cause.

-As a pathology professor, I have watched two parallel literatures form around this point.
+As a pathology professor, I have watched parallel literatures form around this point.
 Korean nursing scientists have long emphasized the social context of hwa-byeong; biomedical psychiatry has focused on neurotransmitters; KTM has focused on qi and fire.
 None of these is wrong, and none of them alone is sufficient.
 The integrated picture is that a chronic social bind produces a chronic emotional state, which produces a chronic physiological pattern, which produces a chronic illness.
 Loosening any of the four levels helps; loosening all four works best.

 Summary: hwa-byeong as a real, treatable, culturally precise illness

 Hwa-byeong is not a quaint Korean idiom for stress.
-It is a real syndrome with a defined symptom cluster, a measurable neural correlate, a coherent pathophysiology in Korean Traditional Medicine, and a treatment response pattern that differs from depression and from anxiety.
+It is a real syndrome with a defined symptom cluster, a coherent pathophysiology in Korean Traditional Medicine, and a treatment response pattern that differs from depression and from anxiety.
 Western psychiatry’s difficulty mapping it reflects the limits of its diagnostic categories rather than any vagueness in the condition itself.
 For Korean patients and the Korean diaspora, recognizing hwa-byeong by name often does more therapeutic work than any prescription — it tells the patient that her experience is real, has a history, and has been seen before.
 From there, KTM and ECM offer a path forward that biomedicine, used alone, has not yet matched.